shreeyasharma1804/notes/networking/layer2.md

 ## Intra VLAN Routing

 - Device: L2 Switch
-- Attributes of an interface: MAC address, VLANID, access/trunk mode
+- Identifiers of a L2 packet: MAC address, VLANID
+- Switch interfaces do not have a MAC address.
+- A switch caches the port -> MAC address of device connected to it whenever an ARP request/ response is sent
-- Each interface has a unique MAC address
+- Broadcast MAC address is same irrespective of the VLAN IDs.

-- How does an L2 switch route: Port -> MAC Address mapping
-- How are MAC Addresses discovered: ARP
+#### Types of switch interfaces:

-#### Access mode
+- Access mode:
           - A switch interface is of type access by default.
-- This is the normal formwarding mode
+          - This is the normal forwarding mode

+- Trunk mode:

+#### Routing

+- If PC1 at Gi0/1 wants to connect to PC2 at Gi0/2, an ARP request is sent by PC1 which asks: "What is the MAC address of IP <PC2-IP>.
+Tell <PC1-IP>".
+Basically, ARP request and response packets are L3 packets
+- Since this is an ARP request, the source MAC is the PC1 MAC Address and destination is the Broadcast MAC address
+- The switch caches the Gi0/1: PC1 MAC address mapping
+- The request is flooded on all the interfaces belonging to VLAN ID (reduced flooding due to interface isolation)
+- PC2 sees that the IP belongs to one of its interfaces
+- It responds by sending an Ethernet packet with source as its IP address and destination as the PC1 MAC address

-#### Same VLAN routing
+#### Configuration

-- Assign VLANID to an interface:
+- Assign VLAN ID to an interface:

 ```
 # Privilege escalation